tobidavi/alx-low_level_programming/0x18-dynamic_libraries/README.md

-dynamic library for C language
+dynamic libraries for C programming